Smyth Hut

 An aluminium wash basin, two large billys, a camp oven, numerous frypans, plates and utensils, an old pressure cooker, a large and small shovel, a broom, a hearth brush and shovel, a metal bucket, and some spare louvre panes, an axe and a bow saw.
 Under the Hut there are various odds and sods and an aluminium ladder

-Smyth Hut and access route are fully maintained by the Department of Conservation (DOC), Franz Josef.
+Smyth Hut and access route are fully maintained by the Department of Conservation Franz Josef.

 Location

 Wanganui catchment.
 Map BW18.
 Grid Ref: E1425216/ N5213724.
 Altitude 685m.
 Smyth Hut is located in the head of the Wanganui valley.
 It is an absolutely stunning wild setting that can be accessed in a long day from the roadend by a fit party, depending on river conditions.
 Most people take a couple, however.
 The riverbed up and downstream of the Hut is a mass of huge boulders, cascades, and deep icy pools.
-In 2013 a big chunk of Mt Evans which is in the head of the catchment, collapsed, bringing a tsunami of water downvalley that took out huge chunks of hillside and wiped out the Smyth swingbridge.
+In 2013 a big chunk of Mt Evans in the head of the catchment collapsed, bringing a tsunami of water downvalley that took out huge chunks of hillside and wiped out the Smyth swingbridge.
 The flash flood went around both sides of Smyth Hut leaving it on a small island of forest about 200m long by 50m wide.
 It would have been an interesting night had anyone been staying there.
 Just up from the Hut the impressive Buttress of Mt Whitcombe dominates the skyline.
 Its vertical walls are the abode of Himalayan tahr and chamois.
 There is the added attraction of a hot spring in the main riverbed 200m downstream from the Hut that can be dug out with shovels kept in the Hut.
-Smyth Hut has historically been low-use due to the ruggedness of the country.
+Smyth Hut has historically been low use due to the ruggedness of the country, averaging around 15 logged visits a year.
 The majority of hunting parties fly-in to the hut.
 All of the crossings into the head of the valley require alpine skills, and the main valley route has become increasingly difficult with scouring and flood damage.
-The hut gets the odd climbing party, usually doing ascents of Mt Whitcombe via the upper Vane Stream and Dainty, Lornty, and Leeb Glaciers, or occasionally Dan Peak.
+The hut gets the odd climbing party, usually doing ascents of Mt Whitcombe via the upper Vane Stream and Dainty, Lornty, and Leeb Glaciers.

 Access

-The access route to Smyth Hut from Hunters Hut in the mid valley has become more problematic over the years due to some very rough and unstable terrain and areas of slippage and scouring that have worsened with more frequent heavy rain events.
-The route is on the TL and comprises sections of riverbed travel interspersed with tracked detours around bluffs and slips.
-For a bit of contrast there are some lovely easy grassy flats in between the rough bits, but the detours can get problematic with any new damage.
+The mid valley sections of the route from Hunters Hut to Smyth Hut are rough and unstable terrain.
+The slippage and scouring has worsened in recent times with more frequent extreme weather events.
+The official route following the TL is a mix of quite easy river travel interspersed with tracked detours around bluffs and slips which can get problematic with any new damage.
 The first one around Poker Bluff climbs high across an actively eroding slip before dropping steeply to the river.
-It takes a good half an hour to get around a very short section of bluff, so fording to the TR downstream of it, and back to the TL just above is advantageous but not always possible.
+It takes a good half an hour to get around a very short section of bluff, so fording to the TR downstream of it, and back to the TL just above is advantageous but not usually possible in spring and early summer.
 Winter is your best bet when flows are generally lower, or later in the summer when the big snow melts are over.
 Opposite Froth Creek there is a tricky descent down a narrow rocky chute whose entry point is not visible or marked when coming downriver.
-There is a chain in the chute, but a recent party reported not being able to climb it.
+There is a chain in the chute, but some parties report not being able to climb it.
 DOC are apparently planning to install a ladder there.
-This section is also avoided by staying on the TR after the Poker Bluff ford.
-The next TL track detour roughly opposite Spar Creek isn't necessary currently as the offending low rocky bluff can easily be scrambled around
+This section can be avoided at low river flows by staying on the TR after the Poker Bluff ford.
+A track detour roughly opposite Spar Creek isn't necessary currently as the offending low rocky bluff can easily be scrambled around.

-A section of boulderhopping on actively eroding section of TL riverbank just above Poker Gully can't be avoided, but after this it is straightforward travel all the way to roughly opposite Galway Creek.
+A section of boulderhopping on an actively eroding section of riverbank just above Poker Gully can't be avoided, but after this it is straightforward travel to roughly opposite Galway Creek.
 A rough cascade of house-sized boulders starts here with a tracked detour that goes up a small dry creek bed and sidles around into Devastation Creek.
-You rejoin the riverbed here and it is rough going around boulders, and across active slips and track remnants to where the terrain becomes a bit more benign.
+You rejoin the riverbed here and it is rough going with boulders, active slips and track remnants to where the terrain becomes more benign.
 The last half km of track is a highway in contrast to the previous bits.
-Travel time from Hunters Hut using all the detours is around six hours for a fit experienced party.
-This can be shortened considerably at low flows by judicious fords to, and river travel on the TL.
+Travel time from Hunters Hut using all the detours is six plus hours for a fit experienced party.
+This can be shortened considerably at low flows by judicious fords to the TR to avoid these.
+The tracked sections are in reasonably good condition and DOC recut from Pot Luck Creek to Hut in 2024.
 Allow 10-12 hours if coming from the Wanganui roadend.

 Type